Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Experiments

-\paragraph{The performance of task prompt vectors is independent of the random initialization for the majority of observed tasks.} We conduct experiments to evaluate the performance of applying task prompt vectors to different random initializations.
-For each task and each random initialization, we apply the task prompt vector (according to the equation \ref{eq:tv_apply}) to all of the other random initializations and evaluate performance for each task prompt vector-initialization pair on the test set of the particular dataset.
-Row 2 in Table \ref{tab:cross_origin} shows the aggregated exact match results.
-The results differ only slightly in most observed tasks, compared to the results of prompt tuning.
-This indicates that task prompt vectors perform well irrespective of their initialization.
-The only exception is in the TREC task, where the performance decreases drastically.
+\paragraph{The performance of task prompt vectors is independent of the random initialization for the majority of observed tasks.} We conduct experiments to evaluate the performance of applying task prompt vectors to different (mixed) random initializations.
+For each task and each random initialization, we apply the task prompt vector (according to the equation \ref{eq:tpv_apply}) to all of the other random initializations and evaluate performance for each task prompt vector-initialization pair on the test set of the particular dataset.
+The aggregated results in the "Mixed init" rows in Table \ref{tab:cross_origin} differ only slightly in most tasks for all three models, compared to the results of prompt tuning in the "Original init" rows.
+This indicates that task prompt vectors perform well, irrespective of their initialization.
+The only exception is the TREC task, where the performance decreases significantly for the T5-base model.
 We suspect that this may be caused by the task being harder for the T5-base model to learn, which also confirms the higher standard deviation from the mean of prompt tuning performance.
+We can also see that for LLaMa-3.1-8B-Instruct and DeepSeek-LLM-7B-Chat, there is no statistically significant difference between using the original initialization or different task prompt vector initializations, and for SST2, CoLA, TREC, and MATH, average performance even slightly increased, but in most cases the performance remained unchanged, according to statistical significance tests.
+In some cases, the performance of the original initialization of the T5 model was similar or even better than for much larger instruction-fine-tuned LLaMa or DeepSeek models, which goes in line with findings of recent related work \cite{pecher2024comparing,gurgurov2025small}.